aspose-email/Aspose.Email-Documentation/en/cpp/developer-guide/working-with-outlook-items/loading-viewing-and-parsing-msg-file/_index.md

 ---
-title: Load, View and Parse Outlook MSG file using C++ Email Library
+title: Load, Parse Outlook MSG Files Using Aspose.Email for C++
-ArticleTitle: Load, View and Parse Outlook MSG file using C++ Email Library
+ArticleTitle: Load & Parse Outlook MSG Files
-linktitle: Loading, Viewing and Parsing MSG file
+linktitle: Load, Parse Outlook MSG Files
 type: docs
 weight: 20
-url: /cpp/loading-viewing-and-parsing-msg-file/
+url: /cpp/load-parse-outlook-msg-files/
-description: C++ Email Parser Library API enables you to load, view and parse outlook MSG files from file or from stream.
+description: Learn how to load and parse Outlook MSG files from a file or stream using the Aspose.Email for C++ library.
 ---

-## **Loading, Viewing and Parsing MSG File**
-This topic explains how to load a Microsoft Outlook Messagefile (*.msg) using C++ Email Parser Library.

-The MapiMessage class is used to load MSG files, and provides several static loading functions for different scenarios.
-The following code snippet shows you how to load MSG files from file or from stream.
+**Aspose.Email for C++** provides powerful tools for reading and analyzing Microsoft Outlook message files (.msg).
+The [MapiMessage](https://reference.aspose.com/email/cpp/class/aspose.email.mapi.mapi_message/) class is used to load and parse MSG files, giving access to message details such as subject, sender, body, recipients, and attachments.
+You can load messages directly from a file or from a memory stream, depending on your application needs.

 {{% alert %}}
 **Try it out!**